 While California doesn’t require UM and UIM coverage, it still requires providers to offer it to you.
 You may reject it in writing and then you won’t have to buy it.
 To reject it, you’ll need to fill out a waiver form.
 It will indicate that you didn’t want UM and UIM when your insurer offered them to you.

 Keep in mind that California has the 10th most uninsured drivers in the country, per the III.
 This means that while most drivers have the required liability coverage, 16.6% do not.
 Getting into an accident with an uninsured or underinsured driver could leave you to pay for the expenses out of pocket.
 UM and UIM coverage can help you avoid this and give you peace of mind.

 Valid Proof of Financial Responsibility

 There are many ways to prove your financial responsibility.
 In California, these are acceptable forms of proof:

-- Minimum amount of liability insurance
+- The minimum amount of liability coverage

 - Self-insurance certificate (your DMV would issue this)